openstreetmap/openstreetmap-website/INSTALL.md

 ### PostgreSQL account setup

-We need to create a PostgreSQL role (i.e. user account) for your current user, and it needs to be a superuser so that we can create more database.
+We need to create a PostgreSQL role (i.e. user account) for your current user, and it needs to be a superuser so that we can create more databases.

 ```
 sudo -u postgres -i